 – all ages and skill levels are welcome – I enjoy teaching children and work well with them

 – I use relaxation and focus to improve technique and to make learning music easier and more enjoyable

 – free trial lessons are available in my home

-In addition to being a seasoned classical performer and composer, I have more than 30 years experience as a piano teacher and have taught piano and related courses at a number of area colleges including the School for the Arts at Boston University.
-I think where I differ from most teachers is in problem solving: in my experience and certainly during my own training, the answer given to most piano students in response to problems they encounter usually seems to be some variation on “try harder.”
-The fact is, many students run into difficulties not because they’re not trying but because they’re stressed or simply lack the necessary skills and experience.
+In addition to being a seasoned classical performer and composer, I have more than 30 years experience as a piano teacher and have taught piano and related courses at several area colleges including the School for the Arts at Boston University.
+Where I differ from most teachers is in how I solve problems: in my experience and certainly during my own training, the answer given to piano students when they can’t do something usually seems to be a variation on “try harder.”
+The fact is, many students run into difficulties not because of lack of effort, but because they’re stressed or simply lack the necessary skills and experience.
 Telling them to work harder doesn’t solve the problem and may make it worse.
-My teaching is influenced by many years of practices such as Vipassana meditation and Tai Chi: I try to understand where each student has issues and to use a combination of focused method and relaxation to help them remove obstacles.
+My teaching is influenced by many years of practices such as Vipassana meditation and Tai Chi: I try to understand each student’s issues and to use focused method and relaxation to help them improve their skills.
 Effort is important, but it’s only part of the solution.
 I’m primarily a piano teacher, but have taught composition and music theory privately and at the university level.

 My Teaching Philosophy

 My emphasis is on serious study but also on fun; I’m a traditionalist in the sense that I think real facility comes from mastering the basics – scales, sight reading, and so on – but I also believe that piano pedagogy can benefit greatly from modern insights into learning and relaxation – and most of all from a positive relationship with the teacher.
 Piano lessons do involve effort, but they can and should be enjoyable for the student.
 For this reason, I don’t require specific repertoire – you should play what you enjoy.